 How to Start a Successful Blog

 A lot of people like to focus on growing their audience on social media.
 But here’s the thing, you don’t own that.
 If all of a sudden, those sites went away, your followers and content would go with it.
 When you host your blog, you’re in control, and you OWN the site.
-Siteground is my top choice for WordPress hosting.
-It’s easy to use, secure and keeps my site running fast, which is important for SEO so you can rank on Google.
+I use Siteground for web hosting because it’s fast, secure and I can get 24/7 support when I need it.

 Branding Your Blog – How to Get Started